Last updated: October 18th, 2023

 4. Špania Dolina

-One cannot talk about the best places to visit in Slovakia without mentioning Špania Dolina, the true hidden gem of the country.
+One cannot talk about the best places to visit in Slovakia without mentioning Špania Dolina.
 This historic village is extremely picturesque thanks to its Gothic/Renaissance buildings and iconic wooden houses.
-Mostly known only among Slovaks, Špania Dolina is truly an undiscovered treasure!
+Mostly known only among Slovaks, Špania Dolina is truly an undiscovered treasure.

 5. Bojnice Castle

-Bojnice Castle is one of the most famous places in Slovakia for a simple reason: it is considered one of the most beautiful castles not just in the country, but in the entire Central Europe.
-It’s not hard to understand why; its dreamy facade is bound to stir the most magical fairytale fantasies.
-In fact, Bojnice Castle is a perfect destination for a quick romantic getaway!
+Bojnice Castle is one of the most famous places in Slovakia.
+In fact, it’s one of the most magical fairytale destinations not just in Slovakia, but in the whole of Central Europe.
+It’s not hard to understand why; this castle’s dreamy facade is bound to capture your imagination.

 We actually enjoyed strolling through the castle park even more than touring the interior of the castle — which was nice, but in our honest opinion, not really worth the rather pricey entrance fee (€13 / $15 USD).
 Like many tourist places in Slovakia, prices are a bit stiff here.

 With that said, if you’re a big history fan, then by all means — check out the interior of the castle.
 If you’re not necessarily a history buff and have already toured other famous fairytale castles in Europe (such as the Schloss Neuschwanstein in Germany or the Pena Palace in Portugal), then you won’t find anything new or mind-blowing inside Bojnice Castle.